Doug-Shannon/auth/README.md

 ---

-Enables an empty div to be turned into an okta signin form.
+> Enables an empty div to be turned into an okta signin form.
 Can be overwritten using [OktaSigninWidget Config](https://github.com/okta/okta-signin-widget#configuration).

-example: (using default config)
+>
+> using default config

 ```typescript
 @Component({